Jamaican diaspora: United States

 Throughout the 1920s, Jamaican-U.S. migration was circular, with Jamaicans returning to home after working abroad.
 Immigration restrictions from the Immigration and Nationality Act of 1952 possibly influenced increases in Jamaican migrants over-staying contract limits.
 Jamaican-U.S. emigration increased dramatically during the 1960s, primarily of skilled Jamaican nurses.
-Possible factors behind this increase include high U.S. labor demand for nurses and medical workers during the 1960s, a shift in emigrant destinations after restrictions from Great Britain's Commonwealth Immigrants Act 1962, and the U.S. Immigration and Nationality Act of 1965 favoring higher skilled Jamaicans and other West Indians.
+Possible factors behind this increase include high U.S. labor demand for nurses and medical workers during the 1960s, a shift in emigrant destinations after restrictions from the British Commonwealth Immigrants Act 1962, and the American Immigration and Nationality Act of 1965 favoring higher skilled Jamaicans and other West Indians.

-Concentrations of expatriate Jamaicans are large in a number of cities in the United States, including New York City, Buffalo, Miami, Atlanta, Orlando, Tampa, Baltimore, Washington, D.C., Houston, Philadelphia, Hartford, Providence, Boston and Los Angeles.
-Westchester County, New York and nearby Stamford, Connecticut also have significant Jamaican ex-pat communities.
+Concentrations of expatriate Jamaicans are large in a number of cities in the United States, including New York City, Buffalo, Miami, Atlanta, Orlando, Tampa, Baltimore, Washington, D.C., Philadelphia, Hartford, Providence, Boston, Houston and Los Angeles.
+Westchester County and nearby Stamford also have significant Jamaican ex-pat communities.

 New York City is home to a large Jamaican diaspora community.
-The Brooklyn communities are centred along Flatbush, Nostrand and Utica Avenues in the neighborhoods of Prospect Heights, Lefferts Gardens, Flatbush, East Flatbush, Crown Heights, Canarsie, and Flatlands.
-Flatbush, Nostrand, and Utica Avenues feature miles of Jamaican cuisine, food markets and other businesses, nightlife and residential enclaves.
-The Bronx neighborhoods are Wakefield, Eastchester, Baychester.
+The Brooklyn communities are centred along Flatbush, Nostrand and Utica Avenues in the neighborhoods of Prospect Heights, Fort Greene, Clinton Hill, Park Slope, Bensonhurst, Lefferts Gardens, Flatbush, East Flatbush, Crown Heights, Kensington, Midwood, Bushwick, Bedford–Stuyvesant, Brownsville, East New York, Canarsie and Flatlands.
+Flatbush, Nostrand and Utica Avenues feature miles of Jamaican cuisine, food markets and other businesses, nightlife and residential enclaves.
+Jamaican communities in Bronx neighborhoods are Wakefield, Eastchester, Baychester.
 The borough of Queens also has a Jamaican diaspora presence.